 Stepping Stone Yoga is here to support your journey in the exploration of self-discovery and self-empowerment.

-Deck classes are donation-based and due to physical distancing limitations as well as weather updates, sign-up is required.
-Please bring your own mat and props if you need them, masks are optional, and donations are put toward our yoga-studio-without-walls project.
+Currently, our Deck classes are donation-based and sign-up is required.
+Please bring your own mat and props, masks are optional. half of the donations go towards instructors and the other half are put toward our yoga-studio-without-walls campaign.

 We hope to provide you with grounding work to emulate when you are off your mat and inspiration through energy and form when you are on the mat.
 When you are ready to join us, we welcome you with an open heart.
 Please come with a beginners mind no matter what level you are at so you may remain open to learning something new about yourself during practice.

 Here at Stepping Stone Yoga we encourage all students to take a multifaceted approach during practice and to focus not only on the physical body but the effect our practice has on social, emotional, psychological, and spiritual aspects of this complex human vessel.